24/7 Emergency Services | se habla espanol

 Fixing a refrigerant leak or pressure issue is not something you should try on your own.
 Refrigerant is a regulated substance and can be harmful if handled incorrectly.
 Also, AC systems involve high pressure and electrical components, which can be dangerous without proper tools and training.

 A professional technician can safely find the source of the problem, repair the damaged part, and refill the system with the correct amount of refrigerant.
-This ensures that your AC runs efficiently and safely again.
+This ensures that your AC runs efficiently and safely again, especially when dealing with issues like an AC unit making a hissing noise.

 Simple Checks You Can Do Yourself